-The YardMate Pent 5′ x 8′ is built to last with a tough, all-weather, durable structure.
+The YardMate 5′ x 8′ is built to last with a tough, all-weather, durable structure.
 The wall columns are reinforced with steel which allows you to easily mount shelves or garden tools.
-It has a roomy interior wall height and a roof pitch of 10°.
+It has a roomy interior wall height and gabled roof.
 This functional backyard shed comes with wide double doors that are large enough to give you full use of the storage volume.
 The YardMate series features a 5′ wide format that’s ideal for smaller yards or patios.
 This shed features a complete reinforced vinyl floor that eliminates the need for building a foundation.
 Ready to assemble with pre-made materials.

 - Maintenance free vinyl storage shed that it won’t rust, dent, rot or fade and is fire retardant